-If you create experiments and test the following month to try to improve those numbers you can then see how those experiments fared.
+If you create experiments and test the following month to try to improve those numbers, you can then see how those experiments fared.
 As you can see for the June 2020 cohort, you have a 41.67% repurchase rate by the 2nd month, which is higher than your May 2020 cohort and in subsequent cohorts.
 Why is that?
 Did you try something different?

 Check out Peel’s demo to see the Repurchase metric in action.

 Knowing which cohorts buy your products frequently and/or have a better retention rate is the key to defining your retention marketing plan while detecting weak elements.
 Thinking about what you can do to increase that repurchase rate and improve retention are the experiments that you should try often to see the numbers on these metrics change.
-From creating a customer loyalty program to sending SMS messages at different intervals, to trying new email campaigns, or product recommendations for upsell/cross sell opportunities, this all might increase the repurchase rate and retention for future cohorts.

-Like all of Peel’s metrics you can segment the repurchase rate or retention rate cohort metrics by over 20 segment values - products, vendors, SKU’s, discount codes, locations, non subscriber or subscriber, etc. Doing this can help you determine the success of using a specific discount on a campaign, or whether a specific product in your offering intiaties better loyalty and repurchase.
+Like all of Peel’s metrics you can segment the repurchase rate or retention rate cohort metrics by over 20 segment values - products, vendors, SKU’s, discount codes, locations, non subscriber or subscriber, etc. Doing this can help you determine the success of using a specific discount on a campaign, or whether a specific product in your offering initiates better loyalty and repurchase.
 Thinking about the segment values of your business and looking at the analysis can help you better plan for growth opportunities.

 Does a vendor that we promoted in an email campaign have a better repurchase rate in subsequent months for that cohort?